 In this example, you translate the inside IPv6 network to IPv4 using dynamic interface PAT with the IP address of the outside interface.
-Outside IPv4 traffic is statically translated to addresses on the 2001:db8::/96 network, allowing transmission on the inside network.
-You enable DNS rewrite on the NAT46 rule, so that replies from the external DNS server can be converted from A (IPv4) to AAAA (IPv6) records, and the addresses converted from IPv4 to IPv6.
+Outside IPv4 traffic is statically translated to addresses on the 2001:db8::/96 network,

 Following is a typical sequence for a web request where a client at 2001:DB8::100 on the internal IPv6 network tries to open www.example.com.